trent-s/benchmarkxla/contrib/README.md

 Sample profiling on a xla container:
 ```
+export PJRT_DEVICE=GPU
 export GPU_NUM_DEVICES=1
 python run.py squeezenet1_1 -d xla -m eager -t eval --profile --profile-detailed
 ```

-Resulting json log files in `logs` directory can be visualized with chrome, tensorboard, or other tools.
+Resulting json log files in `logs` directory can be visualized with chrome (e.g., http://tracing), tensorboard, or other tools.

 To use tensorboard, start tensorboard on container:
 ```